Course info has been moved to https://ecoforecast.org/nefi2019/

-As part of the NSF-funded Near-term Ecological Forecasting Initiative this course funds 15 graduate students, post-docs, and early career academic scientists and 5 early career agency scientists interested in learning about ecological forecasting in a variety of contexts.
-This course is adapted from the newly published Ecological Forecasting book by Dr. Michael Dietze and will highlight iterative forecasting approaches.
+As part of the NSF-funded Near-term Ecological Forecasting Initiative this course targets graduate students, post-docs, and early career scientists interested in learning about ecological forecasting in a variety of contexts.
+In addition to academics, we reserve slots specifically for agency and NGO scientists.
+This course is adapted from the recently published Ecological Forecasting book by Dr. Michael Dietze and will highlight iterative forecasting approaches.

-Instructors include Michael Dietze (Boston University), Shannon LaDeau (Cary Institute of Ecosystem Studies), Kathleen Weathers (Cary), Jennifer Bhatnagar (BU), Colin Averill (BU), Barbara Han (Cary), and Melissa Kenney (University of Maryland).
+Instructors include Michael Dietze (Boston University), Shannon LaDeau (Cary Institute of Ecosystem Studies), Kathleen Weathers (Cary), and Jennifer Bhatnagar (BU).

 Application materials include:

 - Contact information for advisor (may be contacted later to provide a reference)